 When opening an email, please remember:

-DSBC will not display your personal information in emails or ask you to provide any personal information including your username, password and/or security code by email
+DSBC Financial Europe will not display your personal information in emails or ask you to provide any personal information including your username, password and/or security code by email

 If in doubt, stop.
 Don't click on any links.
 Don't open any attachments.
 Just forward the email to [email protected]